Why Vegan? 15 Reasons to Go Vegan

 If you’re interested in going vegan, there are plenty of resources available to help make the transition easier.
 One of the best ways to get started is by incorporating more plant-based foods into your diet.
 This can include fruits, vegetables, whole grains, nuts, and seeds.

-There are also many plant-based alternatives to traditional animal products, such as tofu, tempeh, seitan, and plant-based milks, cheeses, and meats.
+There are also many plant-based alternatives to traditional animal products, such as tofu, nutty tempeh, seitan, plant-based milks, dairy-free cheeses, and alternative meats.
 These alternatives can make it easier to enjoy your favorite foods without relying on animal products.

 Tips for Going Vegan